 What the payment includes

-The payment is made up of the Energy Bills Support Scheme (£400) and the Alternative Fuel Payment (£200) and will be provided by the UK Government through NI electricity suppliers.
+The payment is made up of the Energy Bills Support Scheme (£400) and the Alternative Fuel Payment (£200) and has been provided by the UK Government through NI electricity suppliers.

 A Frequently Asked Question (FAQ) document on the scheme can be found here: Energy Bills Support Scheme and Alternative Fuel Payment in Northern Ireland FAQs